tensorflow/tfjs/demos/complementary-color-prediction/complementary_color_prediction.md

 ### End

-Hopefully, perusing the code (within this same directory) and the comments within it offers a simple example of how learnjs works.
+Hopefully, perusing the code (within this same directory) and the comments within it offers a simple example of how deeplearn.js works.
 Keep us posted on interesting projects you pursue.